-From the 21st century perspective, the 10th Mountain Huts are huts situated in the backcountry that generally have space for 12-16 people.
-The huts typically feature bunks with pads, a kitchen with propane and wood stoves, dining tables and a common area centered around a woods stove.
-Photovolatic lights add a nice touch.
+From the 21st century perspective, the 10th Mountain Huts are huts situated in the backcountry that generally has space for 12-16 people.
+The huts typically feature bunks with pads, a kitchen with propane and wood stoves, dining tables and a common area centered around a wood stove.
+Photovoltaic lights add a nice touch.

 Signing up for a hut trip

 The first part of a hut trip is getting on a hut trip! 🙂

 Several ways to sign up for a hut trip.
 You can buy all the spots at a hut or simply a few or even one spot (with exceptions depending on a few of the huts)

 - For winter weekends and prime holidays, you need to enter the lottery.